Agent context is constrained by soft degradation, not hard token limits

 The soft bound is invisible

 To the practitioner.
 The model doesn't signal when it crosses the soft bound.
 Output remains well-formed; problems surface downstream.
 A CPU signals overflow.
 A human says "I'm confused."
-An LLM produces confident output whether it attended to your context or silently ignored half of it.
+An LLM produces fluent output whether it reflects the supplied context or leaves large portions unused.

 To the benchmarker.
 The soft bound is not a single number.
 It shifts with task type, compositional depth, information arrangement, and prompt framing.
 Effective context is task-relative and complexity-relative, not a fixed model constant.
 Model updates shift the degradation surface without notice.